 It was the start of a new legacy.

 After defeating Michael Elgin NJPW Destruction In Kobe in September 2016, the Los Ingobernables de Japon leader got his first taste of Intercontinental glory.

 However, it was also completely different from Nakamura because it was this reign that marked the historical death of the title.
-This was in a physical rather than, symbolic way.
-Throughout this reign, he’d constantly treated the title with disgust dragging it on the floor and treating it with the complete disrespect.
-This all came to a culmination at a show in May 2017, Naito just went crazy and started throwing the title around as if it was nothing thus causing the title to just break.
+This was in a physical rather than symbolic way.
+Throughout this reign, he’d constantly treated the title with disgust dragging it on the floor and treating it with complete disrespect.
+This all came to a culmination at a show in May 2017; Naito just went crazy and started throwing the title around as if it was nothing, thus causing the title to just break.